STEELISI/DISCERN/docs/README.md

 send spam, participate in DDOS, or perform cryptomining.

-The DISCERN project at the [USC Information Sciences Institute](https://isi.edu) is producing datasets to capture the behavior of such malicious activities on research cyberinfrastructure resources.
-Our work focuses on [SPHERE testbed](https://sphere-project.net), a novel research infrastructure which provides resources and services in support of security and privacy research.
-Our approach is to conduct malicious activities on the infrastructure in a controlled fashion, alongside legitimate activities from SPHERE users, and to produce datasets that capture those malicious and benign activities.
-These datasets will enable research into new defenses to better secure the nation's cyberinfrastructure resources.
+The DISCERN project at the [USC Information Sciences Institute](https://isi.edu) is producing datasets to capture the behavior of such malicious activities.
+Our work focuses on the [SPHERE testbed](https://sphere-project.net), a novel research infrastructure which provides resources and services in support of security and privacy research.
+Our approach is to conduct <span style="color:green">controlled malicious activities</span> on the infrastructure in a controlled fashion, alongside legitimate activities from SPHERE users, and to produce datasets that capture those malicious and benign activities.
+Our goal is for these datasets to enable novel research into new defenses to better secure the nation's cyberinfrastructure resources.

 ## tools